-BCPC Code of Practice
+BCPC Equality, Diversity and Inclusivity Code of Practice

 - 1. BCPC is committed to actively oppose oppression and discrimination in all areas of our work, and in relation to trainees, staff, committee members, outside trainers/facilitators and other organisations with whom we work. - 2.
 We will take seriously our duty to avoid discrimination against anyone on the grounds of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion and belief, sex and sexual orientation, colour, ethnicity or national origin. - 3.
 All policies and practice associated with BCPC's role as an employer and provider of training must be applied with strict observance of (2) above. - 4.
 BCPC's criteria and procedures for selection of trainees, trainers and staff will be monitored and reviewed at least annually.
-In offering training or employment or in its general dealings, BCPC will ensure that all individuals are treated with fairness and in line with equal opportunities policy and practice. - 5.
-We will seek to ensure that any outside trainer/facilitator used by BCPC works within equal opportunities guidelines and we will take seriously any accusation of discrimination by them towards trainees. - 6.
-Discriminatory acts or breaches of the equal opportunities policy by staff will be taken seriously and may lead to disciplinary action.
+In offering training or employment or in its general dealings, BCPC will ensure that all individuals are treated with fairness and in line with equal opportunities policy and practice.

-7. Trainees, applicants, members and staff who feel they have been discriminated against should use the complaints procedure, using the organisation's complaints process and grievance procedures.
+- 5. We will seek to ensure that any outside trainer/facilitator used by BCPC works within equal opportunities guidelines and we will take seriously any accusation of discrimination by them towards trainees. - 6.
+Discriminatory acts or breaches of the equal opportunities policy by staff will be taken seriously and may lead to disciplinary action. - 7.
+Trainees, applicants, members and staff who feel they have been discriminated against should use the complaints procedure, using the organisation's complaints process and grievance procedures which can be found on the BCPC website here-

-Resources
+Resources: